 🕵️♀️The first one is privacy.
 As I mentioned, service announcements are public and can be easily faked, both of which pose grave threats to pricavy and security.
 We a free and open system in place that lets you find your friends, but prevents other people from finding you.

 📽The second area is video.
 There are some pretty cool scenarios that are possible when you can share your phone's camera with a friend nearby: take remote photos, record video from multiple points of view, stream HD content without a server, etc.

 🚘And the third area is the automotive sector: if you are able to use these technologies to detect people and cars around you, you can make a car that can see behind corners and prevent accidents.

-The technology for direct connectivity is "getting there" and there are a lot of scenarios and solutions that are becoming possible now.
+The technology for direct connectivity is “getting there”, many scenarios and solutions are becoming now possible.

 There is an opportunity in creating tools that are aware of the people around us and support us when we are collaborating with them, in a way that can be much more context-aware and private than an Internet-based solution.

 Finally, solutions have to be build on top of a simple mental model that helps users understand how the technology works and what are its constraints and possibilities.
 A good starting point for that mental model is to explore embodied interactions, like “tap to connect”.

 The process of exploring a new design space needs to combine different points of view.